I have an open postdoctoral position to study cyanophage-Synechococcus interactions and dynamics.

-If you are interested in the PhD position, please contact me.
-You can find information on our PhD program and how to apply can be found here.
+Please contact me for more information.
+Information on our PhD program and how to apply can be found here.

-If you are interesting in joining the lab or learning more about our research, please contact me via email.
+If you are interesting in joining the lab or learning more about our research, please contact me via email as well.

-If they qualify, undergraduate students working in my lab, may be able to continue your research an earn a master’s degree through the Biology Department’s accelerated degree program (ADP).
+If they qualify, undergraduate students working in my lab, may be able to continue their research an earn a master’s degree through the Biology Department’s accelerated degree program (ADP).
 Note that we do not currently accept master’s students from other institutions.

 Dr. Nathan Ahlgren